Bajre ka Thepla

 Wash and clean the methi leaves, drain well.
 Chop finely and keep it ready.

-Take the flours in wide bowl, add coriander powder, spice paste, salt, oil along with the cleaned leaves.
+Take the flours into a wide bowl, add coriander powder, spice paste, salt, oil along with the cleaned leaves.

 Once you are ready to make the rotis, grease a plastic sheet with oil.
 Divide the dough into equal balls, pat them down.